VaclavElias/stride-website-next/README.md

      - [ ] Direct link to Release Notes
      - [ ] Direct link to Requirements

+## Known Issues
+- Web - Sponsor - Widgets don't support dark theme.
+This can be fixed in the future, to fetch data from https://opencollective.com/stride3d/members/all.json and render before deployment or make dynamic.
+This might be overall better solution to have a full control over the content and design.

 ## Phase 1 - Done

 - [x] Top Navigation